-This bill amends the rules governing the Supreme Court and Court of Appeals of Arkansas to establish exclusive original jurisdiction for the Court of Appeals over facial constitutional challenges.
-Specifically, it allows the Court of Appeals to handle cases where a party seeks to declare a provision of an act of the General Assembly, the Arkansas Code, or an administrative rule unconstitutional in all its applications under both the United States and Arkansas Constitutions.
-The bill also modifies Rule 1-2 of the court rules to reflect this change, ensuring that the procedures for these cases align with those used in circuit court bench trials.
+This bill amends the rules governing the Supreme Court and Court of Appeals of Arkansas to grant exclusive original jurisdiction to the Court of Appeals for facial constitutional challenges.
+Specifically, it establishes that the Court of Appeals will handle cases where a party seeks to declare a provision of an act of the General Assembly, the Arkansas Code, or an administrative rule unconstitutional in all its applications.
+The bill also modifies Rule 1-2 of the court rules to reflect this change, ensuring that the procedures for such challenges align with those used in circuit court bench trials.

 Old version HB1832 Original - 3-18-2025 01:57 PM: 16-13-201(a)